Skip to content

 Installation

-pip install coderecon
+pip install coderecon-ai

-pipx install coderecon
+pipx install coderecon-ai

-uv tool install coderecon
+uv tool install coderecon-ai

 Verify the install: